SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

 ✅ (2) Add your Connection Details from the Messaging Service

 Change the `application.properties` file to `application.yml` and copy and paste the `spring.cloud.stream.binders` part of the Spring Cloud Stream configuration previously found in the "Connect to Service" widget in your Message Service.
-It should look something like this:
+It should look something like this, but with the values that were provided by your Message Service.

 ``` yaml
 spring: